BGI-Qingdao/SRY_Kmers_by_meryl/README.md

 # Introduction

-    Detect SSK( sex special kmers) from male and female population data.
+    Detect SSK( sex-specific-kmers) from male and female population data.

-    notice : this project is still with developing & debugging stage!!!
+    note : this project is still under developing & debugging !!!

 # Usage